NagaMurugesan/auth/walkthrough.md

 # Streamlit Chatbot with Okta OAuth2.0 Verification Walkthrough

-The application has been successfully created.
-Here is what has been built and how to run your local tests.

 ## Changes Made
 1. **[requirements.txt](file:///d:/murugesan.nagarajan/project/OAuth2/requirements.txt)**: Verified `streamlit`, `httpx`, `python-jose`, and `python-dotenv` dependencies are present.